bartodziej777/library-management-system/README.md

 4. Open the project in an IDE with JavaFX support (e.g., IntelliJ IDEA, Eclipse).
 5. Configure the JavaFX library path in your IDE settings.
-6. Run the main class to launch the application.
+6. Run the App class to launch the application.

 ## Predefined User Accounts